rreddy626/spring25/fairness/feb-10.md

 **Strengths**

-The essay provides a detailed account of how data mining can lead to discrimination Offers a useful taxonomy of the specific mechanisms within data mining that can generate unfair decisions, and is able to effectively tie CS literature detailing algorithmic bias with real life cases of its impacts on employment discrimination.
+The essay provides a detailed account of how data mining can lead to discrimination offers a useful taxonomy of the specific mechanisms within data mining that can generate unfair decisions, and is able to effectively tie CS literature detailing algorithmic bias with real life cases of its impacts on employment discrimination.
 The paper details the history of employment discrimination court cases and how they may apply to modern examples of discriminatory data mining when used for job hiring.
 They highlight the limitations of current legal frameworks (particularly Title VII) in addressing the challenges of data mining